- Bayer Group

 To motivate and enhance their performance, Bayer allows its employees to benefit directly from the company's success.
 We offer three different programs for defined participant groups.
 Eligibility for the different programs varies with an employee’s position in the company, since people at higher levels of management are considered to have a greater direct influence on the company’s economic performance and thus on the performance of Bayer stock.
 Bayer therefore offers the stock program Aspire for members of the Board of Management, for other Group Executives (members of the “Group Leadership Circles”), and for other senior managers, and a Stock Participation Program for all other groups of employees.

 The former MaterialScience subgroup became a separate economic and legal entity on September 1, 2015, and operates under the name Covestro.
 Covestro AG was floated on the stock market on October 6, 2015.
-Bayer currently still owns around 64% of Covestro AG, which is therefore still included in the Consolidated Financial Statements of Bayer as a fully consolidated subsidiary.
+As of March 3, 2017, Bayer still owns around 53,3% of Covestro AG, which is therefore still included in the Consolidated Financial Statements of Bayer as a fully consolidated subsidiary.